AntonioVFranco/math-ai-agent/docs/adding_new_modules.rst

 Adding New Modules
 ==================

-This tutorial walks you through the process of extending the MathBoardAI Agent system by adding new solvers, problem types, and integration components.
+This tutorial walks you through the process of extending the Math AI Agent system by adding new solvers, problem types, and integration components.
 We'll use a concrete example to demonstrate the complete process.

 Tutorial: Adding a New Solver
 ------------------------------